SonyCSLParis/web-services/README.md

       For more information about URI in Wikidata, please see https://www.wikidata.org/wiki/Help:Statements

 #### 3.3.
 Google Knowledge Graph API (https://developers.google.com/knowledge-graph):

+The Knowledge Graph Search API lets you find entities in the Google Knowledge Graph.
+The API uses standard schema.org types and is compliant with the JSON-LD specification.

     * (request-google-knowledge-graph "Steve McQueen" :types "person") Function to search a token in the Google Knowledge Graph APIs while specifying the type.